Roobotics-FRC/RooSightCLT/README.md

  -rgb,--red-green-blue <arg>             takes comma separated min/max
                                          values in the form
                                          rmin,rmax,gmin,gmax,bmin,bmax
+ -s,--save-config <arg>                  enables the saving of the
+                                         serialized RooConfig options to a
+                                         .viz file at thespecified
+                                         location
  -wmax,--max-width <arg>                 takes the max width of the target
                                          area
  -wmin,--min-width <arg>                 takes the min width of the target